-Nine epilepsy patients (6 Females, 20-50 years old; Extended Data Table 1) who were implanted with intracranial depth electrodes for epilepsy treatment (seizure monitoring) participated in our study during their hospital stay.
-Prior to the surgery, an informed consent was obtained in accordance with the Institutional Review Board at UCLA.
+Participants.
+Nine epilepsy patients (6 Females, 20-50 years old; Supplementary Table 1) who were implanted with intracranial depth electrodes for epilepsy treatment (seizure monitoring) participated in our study during their hospital stay.
+Prior to the surgery, an informed consent was obtained in accordance with the Institutional Review Board (IRB) at UCLA and the study was approved by the UCLA IRB.